shailesh1729/tisp/book/cvxopt/duality.md

 \inf_{\bx \in X} \sup_{\bz \in Z} \phi(\bx, \bz).
 $$

-We introduce a linear perturbation to $\phi$ and introduce a function $\psi : \WW \to \ERL$ as
+We add a linear perturbation to $\phi$ and introduce a function $\psi : \WW \to \ERL$ as

 $$